MSViswanth/simulated-annealing/README.md

-# Adv.
-AI - Assignment 2 - Sai
-## Question 2
+# Simulated Annealing for N-puzzle.

 ### Preparing to run
 This folder consists of three python files.
-- `main.py` - This starts and perform the annealing.
+- `main.py` - This starts and performs the annealing.
 - `puzzle_handler.py` - This file contains a `PuzzleHandler` class that provides puzzle specific functions.
-- `util.py` - This has colors for the terminal and answers for prompts.
+- `util.py` - This has colors for the terminal text and answers for prompts (Fun stuff).

 All of them are required for a successful run.